For best experience please turn on javascript and use a modern browser!

 Technological advances have drastically changed cell research in recent decades.
 Advanced microscopes make it possible to study cells and their molecular processes in detail at an unprecedented level.
 A challenge here, however, is that both the cells and their components and all substances in them are transparent.
 'In order to still be able to see something in those cells, we make special dyes,' says Joachim Goedhart, assistent professor Molecular Cytology at the Swammerdam Institute for Life Sciences (SILS) of the University of Amsterdam.

-Fluorescent dyes
+Fluorescent labels

 What's special about the dyes that Goedhart and his colleagues are developing is that you don’t simply add them to the cells under the microscope like a kind of paint.
 Instead, they design pieces of DNA code that they introduce into the cells, after which the cells themselves produce the desired dyes via that DNA.
-These dyes are also fluorescent: they emit colored light when viewed under special fluorescence microscopes.
+These labels are also fluorescent: they emit colored light when viewed under special fluorescence microscopes.

 Tinkering with DNA